Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

+Next, we analyse some basic collaboration statistics, starting with the most pair-wise country or region collaborations.
+For each paper, we keep count of the number of country or region pairs that appear.
+For example, a paper with the United States, China and the United Kingdom will have three collaboration pairs- the United States and China, the United States and the United Kingdom, and China and the United Kingdom.
+For repeated countries or regions we only consider the number of unique country pairs as this gives us the number of papers where any particular country or region pair collaborated rather than individual author pairings.
+The top 10 country or region collaborations pairs, along with the number of papers with these collaboration pairs, are as follows:

-\begin{itemize} \item United Kingdom - United States: 2524 \item Germany - United States: 2308 \item Italy - United States: 1820 \item France - United States: 1623 \item Germany - United Kingdom: 1514 \item Spain - United States: 1492 \item Germany - Italy: 1402 \item Italy - United Kingdom: 1363 \item Canada - United States: 1314 \item China - United States: 1234 \end{itemize}
+\begin{itemize} \item United Kingdom - United States: 2706 \item Germany - United States: 2425 \item Italy - United States: 1939 \item France - United States: 1734 \item Germany - United Kingdom: 1643 \item Spain - United States: 1603 \item Germany - Italy: 1510 \item Italy - United Kingdom: 1482 \item Canada - United States: 1461 \item China - United States: 1306 \end{itemize}

-For a more detailed overview, the heat map in Figure \ref{fig:figure_heatmap} shows the number of collaborations between the top 15 most published countries. \\\\
+For a more detailed overview, the heat map in Figure \ref{fig:country_heatmap} shows the number of collaborations between the top 15 and top 30 most collaborative countries.

-In 2025, \textbf{1330} papers were published with a \textbf{single author}.
-Excluding these, only \textbf{730} papers were published with \textbf{multiple authors, each being from a unique country} that another author is not from.
-On average, every paper published in 2025 had \textbf{10 authors}.
+In 2025, 1330 papers were published with a single author.
+Excluding these, only 730 papers were published with multiple authors, each being from a unique country that another author is not from.
+On average, every paper published in 2025 had 10 authors.
 Generally, 1.67 authors were from the same country or region as another author on the paper.
-To better understand the diversity of collaboration, we provide statistics relating to the collaboration indices we defined in Section \ref{subsec:collab_indices}. \\\\ Before we begin the next part, we provide a quick, one-line recap of those collaboration indices: \begin{itemize} \item Local Collaborative Index (LCI) - Number of collaborators from the same country or region as the first author \item Local Collaborative Ratio (LCR) - Ratio of LCR to the total number of collaborators on a paper \item Global Collaborative Index (GCI) - Number of collaborators from a country or region different from that of the first author \item Non-repeated Global Collaborative Index (NGCI) - Number of unique countries or regions involved in a paper other than the first author's \end{itemize}
+To better understand the diversity of collaboration, we provide statistics relating to the collaboration indices we defined in Section \ref{subsec:collab_indices}.

+Before we begin the next part, we provide a quick, one-line recap of those collaboration indices: \begin{itemize} \item Local Collaborative Index (LCI) - Number of collaborators from the same country or region as the first author \item Local Collaborative Ratio (LCR) - Ratio of LCR to the total number of collaborators on a paper \item Global Collaborative Index (GCI) - Number of collaborators from a country or region different from that of the first author \item Non-repeated Global Collaborative Index (NGCI) - Number of unique countries or regions involved in a paper other than the first author's \end{itemize}